Altered-commits/Custom-Task-Manager/README.md

 ### I am making this application to sort of try to mimic Windows 'Task Manager'.
 It uses ImGui to render all the content of CTM.

 ## Features
+- Single instance app: Only one instance of application is allowed at a time throughout system.
-- Monitoring processes: Provides ProcessID, CPU usage, Memory Usage, and Disk Usage.
+- Monitoring processes: Provides info such as ProcessID, CPU usage, Memory Usage, and Disk Usage.

 ## Requirements
 - C++17 or later (for the build system)